by Aaron Kurz

 It’s no secret that video marketing is huge in 2019 and only getting bigger.
 YouTube is the second biggest social platform in the world behind Facebook, with 2 billion monthly active users.
+Hereis a more intensive write-up on the most watched YouTube videos of all time - and why they are so successful.
 I personally use YouTube more than Facebook, but 90% of my time on Facebook is spent scrolling through videos.

 I’m glad the Instacart ad brought me out of the unhealthy relationship I’d been in with video ads for the past few years.
 It’s good timing, too, now that I can indulge my professional curiosity and watch ads without feeling like I’ve forsaken the dog that started it all.

 The thing is, the last thing I need in my life is a grocery delivery service.
 Grocery shopping forces me to make real-time decisions about my health and my finances, neither of which would benefit from my sitting on the couch, staring at my phone and picking items that I need to pay an extra delivery fee for.
 Plus, how am I supposed to meet my Jen if I’m not leaving the house?